-Overview: The Kentucky Historical Society seeks two Graduate Research Associates (GRAs) familiar with 19th century United States history to write short informational entries for the Civil War Governors of Kentucky Digital Documentary Edition (CWGK).
-GRAs will receive a stipend of $5,000 each and can work remotely from their home institutions.
+Overview: The Kentucky Historical Society anticipates the ability to hire two Graduate Research Associates (GRAs) familiar with 19th century United States history to write short informational entries for the Civil War Governors of Kentucky Digital Documentary Edition (CWGK).
+Each GRA will receive a production-based stipend of $5,000 each and can work remotely from their home institutions.

 Each GRA will annotate 150 assigned documents.
 Each GRA must be a graduate student in at least the second year of a M.A. program in history or a related humanities discipline.
 These positions are funded by a grant from the National Historical Publications and Records Commission (NHPRC), a branch of the National Archives.
-This continues a successful two-year program that has involved 10 GRAs
+As of this posting, these positions are conditional, anticipating that the NHPRC will fund these two positions next year.
+The new GRAs would continue a successful three-year program that has involved 12 GRAs.

 Research and writing will proceed according to project guidelines concerning research sources and methods, editorial information desired, and adherence to house style.
 This will ensure 1) that due diligence is done to the research of each entity and 2) that information is recorded for each item in uniform ways which are easy to encode and search.